.desktop files (I): adding programs to your Applications Menu

 - You can run command line programs by adding

-- If the app requires to type root password to use it, you can use ‘sudo’ (it will display a terminal prompt to type user password):
+- If the app requires to type root password to use it, you can add a Polkit rule or use ‘sudo’ (it will display a terminal prompt to type user password):

 Terminal=true Exec=sudo /path/to/program